 Did You Know?

 This intelligent breed should be socialized early with people, especially little children, other dogs, and pets.
 If you decide to adopt an Akita into your family, you will need to start socialization as early as possible and continue to socialize your puppy into adulthood.
-This will help him have a more favorable temperament when encountering unusual situations.
-Repetition is key in training him not to be aggressive.
+This will help them have a more favorable temperament when encountering unusual situations.
+Repetition is key in training them not to be aggressive in unfamiliar situations.

 Keep in mind that if dogs, in general, are not properly socialized, they will often become anxious, depressed, or aggressive.
 When they are puppies, socialize them with other canines, other pets (especially smaller ones), new environments, and new people.
 Then, they will know they are safe around others, even when you are not there.

 Well-bred Akitas are affectionate and thrive on human companionship.
-They also bark very little, making them suitable for apartment living if you have the space.
+They also bark very little, which makes them suitable for apartment living if you have the space.
 They can easily get bored, so they will need to get an adequate amount of daily exercise and interaction.

 To keep your pet healthy, we suggest regular vet checkups, a nourishing diet, and an exercise routine.
 Discuss ailments or possible future ailments with your vet.
 By deciding on a specific diet plan, you and your veterinarian will help your dog enjoy good health for years to come.
 Like humans, as your dog matures we also suggest beginning physical therapy and possible brainteasers.
 This will keep the mind and body sharp as your dog ages.

-Each dog breed is unique in personality and needs.
-Make sure you understand and research this breed before purchasing your Akita puppy from one of our reputable Akita breeders.
+Each dog breed is unique in their personality and needs.
+Make sure you understand and research this breed before purchasing your Akita puppy from a reputable breeder.
 Don’t be afraid to contact a prospective breeder and ask any questions you may have.
 You will be pleasantly surprised by how excited breeders are to discuss their puppies and practices.
 Plus, you may even walk away with some training tips!